freezscholte/Public-Nerdio-Scripts/NMM To Teams Webhook/readme.md

 - Sends structured messages to Microsoft Teams using Adaptive Cards.
 - Dynamically populates message content based on the incoming HTTP request from the NMM Custom API Notification
-- Handles requests with no account ID by defaulting to 'System'.
+- Handles requests with no account ID by defaulting to 'Global'.

 ## Requirements